HengyuanLiu/Neural-MBFL-ex/README.md

         ├── PandasHelper.py
         └── STEnvConfig.py
 ```
-Scripts related to the analysis of Dataset Description, RQs (Research Questions) and Discussion
+Scripts related to the analysis of Dataset Description, RQs (Research Questions) and Discussion.
-- DataSetDescripion.ipynb: Script for the Dataset Description
+- DataSetDescripion.ipynb: Script for the Dataset Description.
-- Experiments.ipynb: Script for the RQs (Research Questions) and Discussion
+- Experiments.ipynb: Script for the RQs (Research Questions) and Discussion.

-    Containing Top-N, MAP and EXAM Distribution with Statistic Analysis for RQ1 and RQ3, MTP (Mutant-Test Pair) for RQ1, Correlation Analysis and Overlap Analysis for RQ2 and RQ4, and the Repair Pattern Analysis for Discussion
+    Contains Top-N, MAP, and EXAM Distribution with Statistic Analysis for RQ1 and RQ3, MTP (Mutant-Test Pair) for RQ1, Correlation Analysis and Overlap Analysis for RQ2 and RQ4, and the Repair Pattern Analysis for Discussion.
-- FLResultAnalyst.py: Script for collect and statistic the fault localization results
+- FLResultAnalyst.py: Script for collect and statistic the fault localization results.
-- StatisticAnalysis.py: Script for assisting the statistical analysis of the results
+- StatisticAnalysis.py: Script for assisting the statistical analysis of the results.
-- Utils: Utility scripts
+- Utils: Utility scripts.